Geography of toll roads: South Africa

 In South Africa, some of the National routes have sections that are toll roads (with physical tollgates), namely the N1, N2, N3, N4 & N17.
-In cities such as Cape Town, the freeways are free of charge.
-However, with the introduction of electronic tolling (e-tolls) as part of the Gauteng Freeway Improvement Project, tolls were introduced on the upgraded the urban freeways that are National Roads in the province of Gauteng, which includes Johannesburg and Pretoria.
-These Gauteng tolls met resistance in the media and from parts of the population.
-Toll roads are run by the South African National Roads Agency Limited or in the case of routes like the N3 and N4, by concessionaires.
+All toll roads are run by the South African National Roads Agency Limited (SANRAL), with the exception of a few roads.
+The section of the N4 west of Pretoria is managed by Bakwena, under license from SANRAL while the section of the N4 east of Pretoria is managed by Trans-Africa Concessions, under license from SANRAL.
+The section of the N3 between Cedara and Heidelberg is run by the N3 Toll Concession, under license from SANRAL.

 Zimbabwe

-In 2013 the Ntabazinduna Toll Plaza was opened outside of Bulawayo on the A5 Road to Harare and the toll system was introduced by a South African Group named Group Five as part of a government project to provide safer highways and to also benefit the local community and also the local economy.
-Additionially eight more toll plazas will be operating in Zimbabwe.
+In 2013, the Ntabazinduna Toll Plaza was opened outside of Bulawayo on the A5 Road to Harare and the toll system was introduced by a South African Group named Group Five as part of a government project to provide safer highways and to also benefit the local community and also the local economy.

 Zambia

-In Zambia, every Inter-Territorial Road (designated with the letter T), together with many Territorial Roads (designated with the letter M) and very few District Roads (designated with the letter D) are toll roads with tollgates.
+In Zambia, every Inter-Territorial Road (designated with the letter T; except for T6), together with many Territorial Roads (designated with the letter M) and very few District Roads (designated with the letter D) are toll roads with tollgates.
 The tollgates are run by the National Road Fund Agency (NRFA) and the Road Development Agency (RDA).